-Connect to the Internet via an ethernet cable¶
+Connect to the Internet via an Ethernet cable¶

-Note: Before plugging the Ethernet cable into the WAN port of the router, you can click Change to LAN to set the WAN port as a LAN port.
+Tips: Before plugging the Ethernet cable into the WAN port of the router, you can click Change to LAN to set the WAN port as a LAN port.
 That is useful when you are using the router as a repeater since the physical WAN port is idle.
 Therefore, you can repurpose the unused WAN port as a LAN port and then you will have one more LAN port.

 Protocol¶